 The Company sponsors one 401(k) savings plan for eligible employees, which allows participants to make pretax or after tax contributions and the Company matches certain percentages of those contributions.
 The plan also has a discretionary profit sharing portion and matches 401(k) contributions with shares of the Company's Common Stock.
 All amounts contributed to the plan are deposited into a trust fund administered by independent trustees.
 On June 21, 2022, the Company completed the acquisition of Kappa, which sponsors one defined contribution plan for its employees.
 In addition, on August 30, 2022, the Company completed the acquisition of Bergstrom, which sponsored one defined contribution plan for its employees.
 The Bergstrom plan merged into the Company sponsored 401(k) savings plan on January 1, 2023.
-The Company provided for matching 401(k) savings plan contributions of \$4,381, \$4,363, and \$4,142 in 2023, 2022 and 2021, respectively.
-Profit sharing contributions in 2023, 2022, and 2021 were not material.
+The Company provided for matching 401(k) savings plan contributions of \$4,644, \$4,381, and \$4,363 in 2024, 2023 and 2022, respectively.
+There were no profit sharing contributions in 2024.
+Profit sharing contributions in 2023 and 2022 were not material.